-Campus incident reports are reviewed by the Clery Compliance Administrator, who in turn, makes the final determination regarding Clery crime classification.
+Campus incident reports are reviewed by the Director of University Safety, who in turn, makes the final determination regarding Clery crime classification.
 A record of the classification process is maintained in the Campus Safety Office.

-The University formally solicits crime report information from appropriate external agencies for the North Manchester Campus, to include: North Manchester Police Dept., Wabash County Sheriff's Dept., Kosciusko County Sheriff's Dept. and the Indiana State Police.
-The external agencies for the Ft.
-Wayne Campus, to include: Parkview Health Police Dept., Ft.
-Wayne City Police Dept., Allen County Sheriff's Dept. and Indiana State Police.
-The Director of Campus Safety and the Clery Compliance Administrator contacts local law enforcement throughout the year to obtain timely updates that may assist in campus investigations and prevention programming.
+The University formally solicits crime report information from appropriate external agencies for the Ft.
+Wayne Campus to include: Parkview Health Police Dept., Ft.
+Wayne City Police Dept., Allen County Sheriff's Dept. and Indiana State Police as well as the Indiana State Excise Police.
+The Director of University Safety contacts local law enforcement throughout the year to obtain timely updates that may assist in campus investigations and prevention programming.